carpentries/instructor-training/episodes/24-practices.md

 around teaching and learning, especially in the context of Carpentries workshops.

 Carpentries instructors use a set of teaching techniques based on evidence from educational research.
-We've talked about some of these techniques explicitly (e.g. participatory live coding and formative assessment), and others we have been modeling throughout the workshop, without necessarily calling attention to what we were doing.
+We have talked about some of these techniques explicitly (e.g. participatory live coding and formative assessment), and others we have been modeling throughout the workshop, without necessarily calling attention to what we were doing.
 Some of these teaching techniques are implemented at particular points in a workshop, while